Who in the world is Nanci Hartland?

 Africa: the most dangerous place in the world to be a woman

-with an inspiring spirit of hope, wisdom and gratitude for what is truly of value: family and community, amid much laughter, joy and an eagerness for new knowledge.
+with an inspiring spirit of hope, wisdom, and gratitude for what is of value: family and community, amid much laughter, joy and an eagerness for new knowledge.

 "Remarkable People" ~ includes my story of many journeys into Africa as the people of Tanzania stole my heart and gave it back bigger.
-My notes became a Sacred Journal of my legacy of my experiences and wisdom.
+My notes became my Sacred Journal.

 "Our lives begin when we are willing